Final Settlement Approval

-On January 29, 2020, the Honorable Waverly D. Crenshaw Jr. of the United States District Court for the Middle District of Tennessee granted Lead Plaintiff's motion for class certification in this securities class action against Tivity Health, Inc. (NASDAQ: TVTY), a provider of fitness and health improvement programs, for violations of the Exchange Act.
-Plaintiffs allege that Tivity made a series of misleading statements about its relationship with United Healthcare, Inc. (UHC), one of its most important health plan customers.
+On October 7, 2021, the Honorable Waverly D. Crenshaw, Jr. of the United States District Court for the Middle District of Tennessee granted final approval of a $7.5 million settlement to resolve this securities class action lawsuit against Tivity Health, Inc. (NASDAQ: TVTY), a provider of fitness and health improvement programs, for violations of the Exchange Act.
+Plaintiff alleges that Tivity made a series of misleading statements about its relationship with United Healthcare, Inc. (UHC), one of its most important health plan customers.
 Investors impacted by these misleading statements purchased Tivity securities between March 6, 2017 – November 6, 2017.

 Defendants also knew that such a competitive development by UHC would be a material consideration for the investing public, and thus indicated in Tivity’s SEC filings that two important risks facing its business were: (1) that health plan customers like UHC were responsible for a significant percentage of its revenues, with UHC alone responsible for more than 10% of revenues in FY16; and (2) that better-resourced entities, including its own health plan customers (although not specifically identifying UHC), might compete with its product offerings.